-The company has created initiatives and projects for each of these pillars and is consistently working on them and driving them forward.
-They reflect the demands of demographics, diversity, and digitalization by assessing and appropriately taking into account their current and future impact.
-Underlying Schaeffler’s human resources activities is an HR operating model including strong HR governance and a strong HR organizational structure as well as a solid and efficient process and systems landscape.
+The company has created specific initiatives and projects for each of these pillars.
+These projects reflect the demands of demographic change, diversity, and digitalization by assessing and appropriately taking into account their current and future impact.
+Underlying the Schaeffler Group’s human resources activities is an HR operating model including strong HR governance and a strong HR organizational structure as well as a solid and efficient process and systems landscape.

 Leadership & corporate values

 The “Leadership & Corporate Values” initiative that is part of the “Agenda 4 plus One” addresses the question of how the Schaeffler Group wants to “live” leadership and corporate values in the future.
 In 2017, the Schaeffler Group implemented a new leadership model with six Leadership Essentials designed to provide managers with support and guidance in dealing with internal and external challenges.
 During the year, the company focused on broad and global communication as well as on integrating these Leadership Essentials into the relevant human resources tools.
 In cascading workshops held globally in all functions and at all levels – from the Board of Managing Directors to team leaders – managers had the opportunity to obtain an initial understanding of the Leadership Essentials.
 In addition, the Board of Managing Directors had committed to explaining the company’s new understanding of leadership and to discussing various views in “leadership road shows” worldwide.
 The six Leadership Essentials and their underlying leadership behavior have been the basis for the evaluation of all managers in the annual Employment Development Dialog as well starting in 2018.
 Additionally, a short, global, representative employee survey offers the opportunity to capture the mood regarding leadership at Schaeffler for the first time.